svgeesus/ondesModulaire/transpositeurs/Readme.md

 Same program, Jumpers for both DAC and offset.
 Now leave DAC gain alone, to retain zero; adjust maxpins to exactly 1.208333 V

+### Next steps

+* Measure Vref output
+* Re-measure the previous tests, to check (and re-familiarize after the break)
+* start on front panel design

+Need to decide if standard Eurorack, or modified tiroir-skiff with back panel for outputs.